chadkluck/serverless-deploy-pipeline-atlantis/README.md

 }
 ```

 This is an overly permissive statement as it allows you access to update any role (`"Resource": "*"`).
-If it is your own, personal account that is fine, but if you are part of an organization you may be required to add a permissions boundary or scope down the resource to just the role you wish to manage (`arn:aws:iam::990123456789:role/ATLANTIS-CloudFormation-Service-Role`).
+If it is your own, personal AWS account that is fine, but if you are part of an organization you may be required to add a permissions boundary or scope down the resource to just the role you wish to manage (`arn:aws:iam::990123456789:role/ACME-CloudFormation-Service-Role`).

 Also note that if you are passing this information to an administrator, they should also update any user roles that only need access to `iam:PassRole` as outlined in IAM Step 3.
 (Though you'll need the role ARN, this can be done before creating the role.)